JohnAD/jsonnorm.codes/content/Specification/_index.md

 ## NUMBERS

-The normalizing numbers in JSON spec has at least 5 challenges:
+Normalizing numbers in JSON spec has at least 5 challenges:

 1. `[infinity]` Numbers can be infinite in size.
 Is this realistic?
 2. `[diff exp]` With exponent support there are multiple ways to express the exact same